 Mirena must be removed if there are recurrent pelvic infections or if an infection does not respond to treatment within a few days.
 Tell your doctor immediately if you have persistent lower abdominal pain, fever, pain during sexual intercourse or abnormal bleeding.

 As with other gynaecological or surgical procedures, severe infections or sepsis can occur following IUD insertions.

 Ovarian cysts or enlarged group of cells (follicles) have been reported with the use of Mirena and may cause pelvic pain or pain during intercourse.
 You may not experience any symptoms with ovarian cysts or follicles.
 In most cases, the follicles resolved spontaneously.
 Your doctor will monitor you while you are using Mirena.
 Keep all of your doctor’s appointments.

 Breast cancer has been detected slightly more often in women who use combined oral contraceptives (the Pill) compared to women of the same age who do not use the Pill.
 It is not known whether the difference is caused by the Pill or whether cancers were detected earlier in Pill users.
 The evidence is not conclusive for progestogen-only presentations such as Mirena.

-Available data is not conclusive for whether Mirena increases your risk for breast cancer when using Mirena during oestrogen replacement therapy.
-The patient information leaflet of the oestrogen replacement therapy should also be consulted for additional information.
+Available data is not conclusive for whether Mirena increases your risk for breast cancer when using Mirena during estrogen replacement therapy.
+The patient information leaflet of the estrogen replacement therapy should also be consulted for additional information.
 Should breast cancer be diagnosed, your doctor may consider removal of Mirena.